rogeralmeida/pymodoro/README.md

-# Pomodoro
+# Pymodoro

-It is a command line tool to assist you on applying the Pomodoro Techinique
+It is a command line pomodoro timer to assist you apply the Pomodoro Techinique

 ## What's the Pomodoro Technique

-Please, refer to the [official website](https://cirillocompany.de/pages/pomodoro-technique).
+Please, refer to the [official Pomodoro Technique website](https://cirillocompany.de/pages/pomodoro-technique).

 ## Installation
 ```